 The Website and Services contain links to other resources that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other resources or third parties.
 We encourage you to be aware when you leave the Website and Services and to read the privacy statements of each and every resource that may collect Personal Information.

 We secure information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use, or disclosure.
 We maintain reasonable administrative, technical, and physical safeguards in an effort to protect against unauthorized access, use, modification, and disclosure of Personal Information in our control and custody.
 However, no data transmission over the Internet or wireless network can be guaranteed.

-In the event we become aware that the security of the Mobile Application and Services has been compromised or Users’ Personal Information has been disclosed to unrelated third parties as a result of external activity, including, but not limited to, security attacks or fraud, we reserve the right to take reasonably appropriate measures, including, but not limited to, investigation and reporting, as well as notification to and cooperation with law enforcement authorities.
+In the event we become aware that the security of the Website and Services has been compromised or Users’ Personal Information has been disclosed to unrelated third parties as a result of external activity, including, but not limited to, security attacks or fraud, we reserve the right to take reasonably appropriate measures, including, but not limited to, investigation and reporting, as well as notification to and cooperation with law enforcement authorities.
 In the event of a data breach, we will make reasonable efforts to notify affected individuals if we believe that there is a reasonable risk of harm to the User as a result of the breach or if notice is otherwise required by law.
-When we do, we will send you an email.
+When we do, we will post a notice on the Website.

 Changes and amendments

-We reserve the right to modify this Policy or its terms related to the Mobile Application and Services at any time at our discretion.
-When we do, we will send you an email to notify you.
+We reserve the right to modify this Policy or its terms related to the Website and Services at any time at our discretion.
+When we do, we will revise the updated date at the bottom of this page.
 We may also provide notice to you in other ways at our discretion, such as through the contact information you have provided.

 Acceptance of this policy